The National Curriculum

 Te Marautanga o Aotearoa

 Te Marautanga o Aotearoa is the curriculum taught in Māori-medium schools where at least half of the teaching is in Māori.
 The aim is to develop successful learners who are competent and confident, effective communicators in the Māori world, healthy of mind, body and soul, and secure in their identity and sense of belonging.
 Students will have the skills and knowledge to participate in and contribute to Māori society and the wider world.

-Te Maurautanga o Aotearoa has 9 Learning areas:
+Te Marautanga o Aotearoa has nine Learning areas: